UnraveledMC/UnraveledMCMod/README.md

 # UnraveledMCMod #
 UnraveledMCMod is a clone of TotalFreedomMod that's heavily modified.
 Now because it's cloned, we must comply with the TFM license:

-Due to the the TFM license, we are not allowed to release official release jars of the plugin.
-You must compile the plugin with netbeans.
+Due to the the TFM license, we are not allowed to publish official binaries of the plugin.
+You must compile the plugin with NetBeans.
 Attempting to obtain money for compiling the plugin is strictly forbidden and illegal.

-You're also **not allowed** to send the compiled versions of TFM/UMCM to anyone.
-That's against the license.
+You're also **not allowed** to send the compiled binaries of TFM/UMCM to anyone.
+That's against the TF license.